lightbend/lightbend-orchestration-docs/src/main/paradox/installation.md

 # Installation

-To use the Reactive Platform Tooling, you'll need to install the [Reactive CLI](https://github.com/lightbend/reactive-cli).
+To use the Lightbend Orchestration for Kubernetes, you'll need to install the [Reactive CLI](https://github.com/lightbend/reactive-cli).
 Refer to the instructions for your platform below.

 ## Prerequisites